 India is largest microfinance market in the world, but microfinance itself is not large enough.
 So how do you reach the 100 million with the markets that exist?
 How to bridge demand and financing?

-JENNIFER: Water.org NEEDS ASSISTANCE ON THE PROGRAMMATIC SIDE IN TERMS OF A) QUANTIFYING THE POTENTIAL IMPACT OF THE DIFFERENT OPPORTUNITIES/CHANNELS BEFORE US, AND B) PRIORITIZING THEM FOR EXECUTION?
+JENNIFER: Water.org NEEDS ASSISTANCE ON THE PROGRAMMATIC SIDE IN TERMS OF A) QUANTIFYING THE POTENTIAL IMPACT OF THE DIFFERENT OPPORTUNITIES/CHANNELS BEFORE US, AND B) PRIORITIZING THEM FOR EXECUTION

-Assumption: expansion will come through optimizing the MFI-led model and expand to other channels where the financing mechanisms are already in place.
+Assumption: expansion will come through optimizing the MFI-led model and expanding to other channels where the financing mechanisms are already in place.

-India Team Presentation on Scope II – More Grist for the Mill
+Part 3: India Team Presentation on Scope II – More Grist for the Mill

 SHGs